 It was the summer of 2017 when Julie Treadwell first packed her bags and boarded a plane for Guatemala.
 “I went with my two daughters who were 13 and 14 at the time,” Julie says.
 “We went on a mother daughter trip and we signed up at the last minute primarily for social reasons.
 One of my girls was having troubles with... continue

-WOW HOUSTON CIRCLE OF JOY MARKET in December 2021
+WOW HOUSTON CIRCLE OF HOPE MARKET December 1, 2022

 Women for Orphans Worldwide (WOW) is the volunteer auxiliary for Orphan Outreach.
 Our members are invested in the lives of orphaned and vulnerable children around the world.